What does Cole mean?

 Cole \c(o)-le\ as a boys' name (also used less commonly as girls' name Cole) is pronounced kohl.
 It is of Middle English and Old French origin, and the meaning of Cole is "swarthy, coal-black, charcoal".
 Surname derived from a medieval given name.
 Also used as a short form of Nicholas and names beginning with Cole-.
 As a given name, it is linked with the songwriter-composer Cole Porter (20th century).
 Outlaw Cole Younger.

+Colin (#140 the previous year), Collin (#223), Nicholas (#57), Nick, Nicola and Nils are the popular related forms of Cole (#116 the previous year) rated in the Top 1000.
+These boy names were at the peak of their popularity in 2000 (usage of 0.5587%) and are somewhat less popular today (usage 0.4949%, down 11.4%), with the form Nick becoming less in vogue.
+Cole (#116), Colin (#140) and Collin (#223) are three of the more chic names for newborns in this compilation, with Colin enjoying a resurgence in usage.
 Below is a graphed analysis of the usage of Cole and affiliated names.
-Colin (#140 the previous year), Collin (#223), Nicholas (#57), Nick, Nicola and Nils are the popular related forms of Cole (#116 the previous year).
-This boy name was at the peak of its popularity in the year 2000 and is somewhat less popular today, with the form Nick becoming less in vogue.
-Cole (#116), Colin (#140) and Collin (#223) are three of the more chic names for newborns in this compilation, with Colin enjoying a resurgence in usage.
-(Top 1000 Baby Names Records, 2014)
+(2014 Birth Statistics)

 Cole is alike in pronunciation to Caile, Cal▼, Cale▼, Cayle, Col, Coll, Colle, Coyle, Kale▼, Kile and Kyle.
 Other recommended similar baby names are Caley, Cleo▼, Cobe, Coe, Colla, Colley, Collie, Colm, Colt, Cope, Coxe, Coye and Wole.
 These names tend to be less frequently used than Cole.